adi90x/rancher-active-proxy/README.md

 The containers being proxied must [expose](https://docs.docker.com/reference/run/#expose-incoming-ports) the port to be proxied, either by using the `EXPOSE` directive in their `Dockerfile` or by using the `--expose` flag to `docker run` or `docker create`.

-Provided your DNS is setup to forward foo.bar.com to the a host running nginx-proxy, the request will be routed to a container with the VIRTUAL_HOST env var set.
+Provided your DNS is setup to forward foo.bar.com to the a host running nginx-proxy, the request will be routed to a container with the rap.host label set.

 The only environmental value that could be set to adi90x/rancher-active-proxy is : `DEFAULT_HOST : foo.bar.com`

 #### Quick Summary of available labels.

 |       Label        |            Description         |
 | ------------------ | ------------------------------ |